Usenet

 How Usenet works

-- A user uploads binary files to the newsgroup.
+- A user uploads binary files to a newsgroup — a site or forum for publishing content.

 - The file data gets encoded into multiple text files.

-- Another can search for and download these files.
+- Other users can search for and download these files using a newsreader program.